Brietoe/Sentinel/Milestones.md

 The 6 month project timeline is broken down into three two-month-phases, **Define**, **Refine** and **Integrate**.

-This update milestone document aims to address developer integration concerns and provides service provider implementation examples.
+This document aims to address developer integration concerns and provides developer integration examples.

 ### **Definitions**